How to Apply for RFQs and RFIs

-Seattle public schools may apply for Levy funds through a Request for Investment (RFI) process.
+Seattle Public Schools may apply for Levy funds through a Request for Investment (RFI) process.
 Most school funds are earmarked for schools with large concentrations of low-performing students and/or students with multiple risk factors.

 Requests for Investments (RFIs)

-OFE releases RFIs in order to acquire services that will help schools meet Levy goals.
+DEEL releases RFIs in order to acquire services that will help schools meet Levy goals.
 Most of the RFIs for the current Levy (passed in 2011) were released in 2012; a smaller number will be released in the remaining years of the Levy.

 Get Approved to Receive Levy Funds

 We invite CBOs to submit an RFQ application that outlines their capacity to help youth/families achieve specific Levy goals.
 Applications are processed quarterly each year.
 Approved organizations become eligible to receive Levy funds through Levy-funded schools.

 - No money is awarded in the RFQ process; becoming approved is not a guarantee of funding.

 - $5,000 threshold.
 CBOs expected to receive fewer than $5,000/school year in total Levy funds are not required to submit RFQs.